ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 Phew!
 Our fake money is all there! <Emoji text=":money_mouth_face:" size={1} />

-## Connect Metamask to your UI {#connect-metamask-to-your-UI}
+## Connect MetaMask to your UI {#connect-metamask-to-your-UI}

-Now that our Metamask wallet is set up, let's connect our dApp to it!
+Now that our MetaMask wallet is set up, let's connect our dApp to it!

 Because we want to prescribe to the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) paradigm, we're going to create a separate file that contains our functions to manage the logic, data, and rules of our dApp, and then pass those functions to our frontend (our Minter.js component).